 [7/30 UPDATE] I’ve added below info on the original self-balancing One Wheel scooter (that I know of) that was designed back in 2007 by Ben Smither (upon which Free Motion’s design is clearly based).

-…and if there’s one thing I never was or will be, it’s a social media influencers, ergo, the OneWheel was a mistake for me.
-I also value my knees, and my overall physical health and wellbeing, and the OneWheel does not really take any of those things into account as a means of personal short range transportation.
-Very short range transportation that’s a pain to carry when it’s time to do that.
+…and if there’s one thing I never was or will be, it’s a social media influencer, ergo, the OneWheel was a mistake for me.
+I also value my knees, and my overall physical health and well being, and the OneWheel does not really take any of those things into account as a means of personal short range transportation…very short range transportation that’s a pain to carry when it’s time to do that.

 Additionally, OneWheel’s regenerative coasting has no way to stop charging the battery when it reaches a full charge, and so, should you find yourself coasting down a hill and you reach full charge, in order to prevent a power surge and damage to the battery, the OneWheel simply shuts off, leading to a nose dive and you, the rider, potentially tumbling down the hill and even worse, into oncoming traffic.
 This is absolutely dangerous beyond an acceptable level.
 It is also doubtful that regenerative coasting adds any kind of significant overall range to the OneWheel’s cap of seven miles.

 The method for activating the balance is hit and miss and depends largely on the type of shoe you’re wearing and your ability to break contact with both sensors in the pad.
 I never mastered it, and I don’t think most people do.
 So you spend most of your time dismounting it by awkwardly tilting it heel or toe side until it tips over on you.
 Not particularly smooth looking.
 The diameter of the wheel may also lead to a very uncomfortable stance and, in my case, knee pain.
 For reference, I’m 5 feet, eleven inches tall.